antoniocosentino/flippingCards/README.md

 The app is currently in beta testing, with a selected group of testers on TestFlight.
 If you want to join the testing phase, just fill [this form](https://antoniocosentino1.typeform.com/to/fRXYTkS9).

 ### Android
-The Alpha version of the app is currently bein reviewed by Google.
+The Alpha version of the app is currently being reviewed by Google.
 If you want to receive an invitation to closed testing just fill [this form](https://antoniocosentino1.typeform.com/to/fRXYTkS9).

 ---